nammalwarsai/nammalwarsai/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?duration=2500&color=60A6FB&lines=%3E%3E%3E+Welcome+to+my+profile+%F0%9F%91%8B!;%3E%3E%3E+Hope+to+find+it+useful+%E2%9C%A8)](https://git.io/typing-svg)

 #### `KNOWLEDGE IS POWER 💡`
-- ✨ I’m currently working on great AI & Data Science projects using R & Python.
+- ✨ I’m currently working on FULL STACK DEVELOPMENT PROJECTS
-- 🌱 I’m currently learning Deep Learning, NLP and more.
+- 🌱 I’m currently learning new tools and techonologies.
-- 🤔 I’m looking for help with Big Data.
+- 🤔 I’m looking for help with DEVOPS AND CLOUD
-- 💬 Ask me about AI , Data science , Electrical Engineering.
+- 💬 Ask me about cloud , AWS AND CLOUD AND EDGE COMPUTING
-- 📫 How to reach me: <a href="https://twitter.com/Science10S">@science10s</a>
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/raja-sai-nammalwar-kurapati-9001202a4/">my linkedin profile</a>

 ### Languages: